hero media

-Family-Friendly Spot: Somedays Pizza
+Family-friendly spot: Somedays Pizza

-Great for Special Occasions: Sails Restaurant Noosa
+Great for special occasions: Sails Restaurant Noosa

 Most Instagrammable: Mariella Mexicantina

-Everything about the experience at Lucio’s Marina reflects the fastidious attention to detail the kitchen team has when it comes to sourcing premium produce.
-Only the best of the best make it onto the menu here, with fresh catches stored straight in the dry-ageing cabinets at the entrance, ensuring a memorable seafood experience every time.
-Melt-in-your-mouth Walkers tuna sits atop wafer-thin housemade tartlets, housemade spaghetti is topped with panko and tiger abalone from Port Fairy, and line-caught fish is allowed to shine with simple Northern Italian sensibilities – tomato extraction, broad bean and basil puree.
-Meanwhile, the green taglioni with Fraser isle spanner crab is a nod to the cult dish at legacy diner, Lucio’s in Paddington, Sydney (closed in 2021 after 38 years).
+Everything about Lucio’s Marina reflects the kitchen team’s fastidious attention to detail when it comes to sourcing premium produce.
+Only the best of the best make the menu, with fresh catches stored in dry-ageing cabinets at the entrance, ensuring a memorable seafood experience every time.
+I love the melt-in-your-mouth Walkers tuna atop wafer-thin house-made tartlets, house-made spaghetti topped with panko and tiger abalone from Port Fairy, and line-caught fish with simple Northern Italian sensibilities – think the likes of tomato extraction, broad bean and basil puree.
+Meanwhile, the green Taglioni with Fraser Isle spanner crab is a nod to the cult dish at legacy diner, Lucio’s, in Paddington, Sydney (closed in 2021 after 38 years).
+Following in his restaurateur father’s footsteps, Matteo Galletto made the move north to Noosa from Sydney with his family and has cultivated an elevated seafood trattoria experience in the most surprising of locations – Noosa Marina in Tewantin.
+Build it and they will come, and so they did, with neighbouring Peli’s (see below) jumping onboard the next-gen train for this burgeoning dining destination, just five minutes’ drive from Noosaville.
+Staff are attentive and quick to recommend excellent wine matches with a relaxed ease that reflects the laidback Noosa lifestyle.

 Cuisine: Italian coastal